fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

     **You may have noticed that we are using `FedAverage` in the `Experiment` configuration, while using `ScaffoldServerModule` \ `ScaffoldClientModule` as an `Optimizer`.
 In fact, `FedAverage` `Aggregator` in `Fed-BioMed` refers to the way model weights are aggregated before optimization, and should not be confused with the [whole `FedAvg` algorithm](https://arxiv.org/abs/1602.05629), which is basically a SGD optimizer performed on `Node` side using `FedAvg` `Aggregtor`.**

-!!! warning "Security issues using auxiliary variables when using SecAgg"
+!!! info "Using auxiliary variables with SecAgg"
-    Currently, `declearn` optimizers based on auxiliary variables (like `Scaffold`), do not have their auxiliary variables protected by [`SecAgg`](../../user-guide/secagg/introduction) secure aggregation mechanism yet.
-This is something that will be changed in future `Fed-BioMed` releases.
+    In latest releases of `Fed-BioMed`, `declearn` optimizers based on auxiliary variables (like `Scaffold` optimizer) now have thier auxiliary variables encrypted with [`SecAgg`](../../user-guide/secagg/introduction)!
+Please note that this is not the case with [native `Scaffold`](https://fedbiomed.org/latest/developer/api/researcher/aggregators/#fedbiomed.researcher.aggregators.Scaffold) algorithm.
+For security reason, you may choose to use `declearn` optimizers over the native ones.

 You can find more examples in [Advanced Optimizers tutorial](../../tutorials/optimizers/01-fedopt-and-scaffold)